samulisuomi/dvdplaza-scraper/README.md

 ### How to backup the data

 Create a .zip file out of the contents of `./output`.
+Store the .zip somewhere, for example Dropbox, Google Drive or iCloud.

 Note that `./output` is gitignored so it can easily get lost otherwise.